CheetahRobotics/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/stateMachine/README.md

 What you want to do is create an OpMode.
 The OpMode is very simple.
 It just lists the sensors you care about, and declares the states in your state machine.
-It must extend `OpModeBase` and implement the method `setupStates`.
+It must extend `OpModeBase` and implement the method `initStateMachine`.
 Something like:

 ```java